Discourses and Selected Writings Summary: Key Takeaways

 Discourses and Selected Writings Summary

-- The book has hard English, so it might be hard to understand some of the words if you have just learned English.
+• The book is not written easy English, so it might be hard to understand some of the words if you have just learned English.

-- It’s a philosophy book, so the author won’t go deep down after a quote or section of the book.
-In short, it’s not a simple self-help book like Atomic Habits, and The Courage To Be Disliked.
+• It’s a philosophy book, so the author won’t go deep down after a quote or section of the book.
+In short, it’s not a simple self-help book like Atomic Habits or Productive Mindset.

-That said, let me share with you five key takeaways from this book.
+That being said, let me share with you few key takeaways from the book.

-You won’t stay happy forever after you buy a new smartphone, a new TV, or play station.
+You won’t stay happy forever after you buy a new smartphone, a new TV, or a PlayStation.
 Your happiness will stay for a day or two but after that, you will come back to a normal state.

 When you desire to buy a new car, house, or mobile phone then ask yourself one question,